Sunset over the remote outpost of Innamincka

 Here too in tiny outposts and communities, passionate ladies work tirelessly for nature based causes like the delicate recovery and treatment of giant dinosaurs and megafauna dating back 90 million years, or in saving the impressionable Bilbies from extinction.

-Meanwhile our next available tour is the Central Australia – Red Centre Tour on July 29, 2018, the geological and spiritual heartland of the continent – 11 days sure to deliver another memorable insight into the real Australia.
+Meanwhile our next available tour is the Uniquely Australia National Parks Tour on August 23, 2020 – 15 days sure to deliver more memorable insights into the real Australia.